In this Agreement, the capitalised terms defined below shall have the following meanings:

 6.2 The Customer shall keep confidential any user names and passwords provided by the Supplier to the Customer.
 The Supplier shall not be liable for any misuse of user names and passwords and may assume that a user who registers with the user name and password of an End User is actually the End User.
 As soon as the Customer becomes aware or has reason to suspect that user names and passwords have fallen into the hands of unauthorised persons, the Customer shall inform the Supplier thereof, without prejudice to the Customer’s obligation to take effective measures immediately.

-6.3 If the Customer wants to use the IAB-TCF function, the use of the default TCF banner is mandatory.
+6.3 If the Customer wants to use the IAB-TCF function, the use of the default TCF banner together with the WordPress auto-update function is mandatory.
 The customization of that banner and the cookiepolicy is restricted.
-The Customer should first contact the Supplier and get approval before making any changes.
+The Customer should first contact the Supplier and get approval before making any changes to the banner or the text of the cookiepolicy.
 Also see article 17.4.

 7.1 The Supplier reserves the right to temporarily take the Service out of operation for the purpose of maintenance, modification, or improvement of the computer systems of the Supplier.
 To the extent possible, the Supplier shall undertake efforts to effect any such taking out of service outside office hours and shall inform the Customer of the planned taking out of service in good time.
 The Supplier shall never be obliged to pay the Customer any compensation on account of taking the Service out of operation.